Vitamin She

 Vitamin She (વિટામીન શી) is a 2017 Gujarati romantic comedy-drama film directed by Faisal Hashmi and produced by Sanjay Raval.
 The film stars Dhvanit Thaker, with the story based on a male protagonist and his experience with love.
 The film also explores psychological differences between men and women.
 The film was released on 28 July 2017 and received a tremendous response from its audience.
 Vitamin She had a six-week theatre run and was declared a super hit.
 According to various theater owners in Gujarat, Vitamin She was one of the best produced Gujarati films in recent years after Bey Yaar, Chhello Divas, Gujjubhai The Great and Karsandas Pay & Use and made theatres crowded once again.
 It became the 7th highest grossing Gujarati film.

 Plot

 Jigar (Dhvanit Thaker) is a very happy-go-lucky guy.
 His friends convince him that he needs a girl (Vitamin She) in his life to make his life worth living.
 One day Jigar accidentally meets Shruti (Bhakti Kubavat) and falls for her.
-After initial misunderstanding, they both fall in love with each other.
+After an initial misunderstanding, they both fall in love with each other.
 Everything is glossy and colorful in their life.
 However, after some months, their illusion breaks.
 Both start to fight over the smallest things.
 Jigar realizes that love is not eternal but it comes with an expiry date.
 As they gradually break up with each other, Jigar starts to hate girls.
 The rest of the film is the story dealing with how Jigar and Shruti learn to understand the true meaning of love and how they unite.